putitsimply/christian-bible-explained/malachi.md

 * It links worship, family life, and social justice as connected, not separate topics.
 * It ends by looking ahead to future change and justice, which later readers interpret in different ways.

+Malachi is also about disappointment.
+People expected life to feel “fixed” after returning from exile[^gl_exile], but the book says that rebuilding buildings is easier than rebuilding trust, integrity, and compassion.

 [^gl_god]: The main divine being in Judaism and Christianity. ([Glossary](glossary.md#god))

 [^gl_exile]: Being forced to live away from one’s homeland. ([Glossary](glossary.md#exile))